It’s what we all want; a healthier, whiter, and brighter smile.

 If your toothpaste is abrasive, over time it can wear away the surface of your tooth, and lead to gum recession as well.

 Any normal toothpaste with fluoride will be effective enough and remember… you only need a pea-sized amount of paste.

 If you are whitening your teeth, Sensodyne’s original is your best option for preventing and treating sensitivity.
 The issue with other Sensodyne toothpaste is they actually block the microscopic holes on the root surface, and don’t numb the nerve of the tooth.
 The whitening particle can actually pass through the blocked hole and get to the nerve – causing pain.

 Flossing cleans 35% of the tooth surface that is missed by just brushing alone.

-I prefer string floss over tape floss, just because the surface is a little rougher and will pick up more plaque and food debris.
+I prefer rope floss over tape floss, just because the surface is a little rougher and will pick up more plaque and food debris.
 I find the tape floss doesn’t “grab” the same way.

 I try and drink everything through a straw.
 It prevents the pigments from touching your front teeth when you drink.